Let Velprove through your firewall

 Do Velprove's IP addresses change?

-How do I verify a request really came from Velprove?
+How can I confirm a request really came from Velprove?

-Take the source IPv4 of the request and do a reverse DNS (PTR) lookup.
-A genuine Velprove probe resolves to a hostname ending in .probe.velprove.com.
-Then forward-resolve that hostname and confirm it returns the exact same IPv4 you started with.
-Both directions must agree.
-This forward-confirmed reverse DNS round-trip cannot be spoofed by an attacker who does not control our DNS, so it is the reliable way to confirm the request is ours.
+Take the source IPv4 of the request and do a reverse DNS, or PTR, lookup.
+That is just asking what name the IP belongs to.
+A real Velprove monitor resolves to a name ending in .probe.velprove.com.
+Then look that name back up and confirm it returns the exact IPv4 you started with.
+Both directions have to agree.
+An attacker who does not control our DNS cannot fake both halves of that round-trip, so this is the reliable way to know the traffic is ours and not someone pretending to be us.

-Velprove operates 5 global monitoring regions: North America, Europe, United Kingdom, Asia, and Oceania, each with its own stable FCrDNS hostname listed above.
-You choose which region each monitor runs from, and all 5 regions are available on every plan, including the free plan.
-If a region has an outage, the other regions automatically take over its checks so monitoring continues without a gap.
-Because of that automatic failover a check can briefly originate from a different region's hostname, so for firewall allowlisting you should allow all 5 regions or use FCrDNS.
+Velprove runs monitors from 5 global regions: North America, Europe, United Kingdom, Asia, and Oceania.
+Each has its own stable hostname, listed in the table above.
+You pick which region each monitor runs from, and all 5 regions are included on every plan, including the free plan.
+If one region has an outage, the others automatically take over its monitors so you do not get a gap or a false alert.
+Because of that automatic failover, a check can briefly come from a different region's hostname.
+To stay covered, allow all 5 regions or, simpler, use FCrDNS so any of our hostnames is trusted.